ulthiel/soergelbook/Readme.md

 ## Erratum

-Please check out our <a href="https://github.com/ulthiel/soergelbook/raw/master/erratum.pdf" target="_blank">erratum</a>.
+Please check out our [erratum](erratum.pdf).
 We thank everyone for comments and corrections!

 ## Examples